-- Chewing Tobacco
+- Chewing tobacco

-- Electronic Cigarettes
+- Electronic cigarettes

-- Nicotine Patches
+- Nicotine patches

-- Nicotine Gum
+- Nicotine gum

 - Prescriptions (like Chantix or Zyban)

 To improve your chances of success, and to show the life insurance underwriter that you are serious about quitting smoking, work with your doctor to create a quitting plan.

 Nicotine stimulates your body to produce certain chemicals, which can stay in your system for months after you quit smoking.

 This examination will include a urine sample, and possibly a mouth swab; either test will show indications you have used nicotine.

 A life insurance underwriter will ask what types of nicotine product(s) you use, and how long you have used them.

-Be sure to tell the underwriter you are using nicotine replacement therapy, as there is a chance some companies may classify you as a “quitter”, which could put you on the higher end of a health class rating.
+Be sure to tell the underwriter you are using nicotine replacement therapy products, as there is a chance some companies may classify you as a “quitter”, which could put you on the higher end of a health class rating.

 Even if you only smoke one or two cigarettes or cigars a month, this can show up on your tests and make you appear dishonest if you claimed to be a non-smoker.

 These health class rates are automatically higher than the rates for non-smokers; some companies charge two to three times the amount charged to non-smokers.

-It is possible to get this rating if you have a few minor health conditions which are not caused by your smoking, or would be otherwise low-risk to a life insurance company.
+It is possible to get this rating if you have a few minor health conditions which are not caused by your smoking, or would be otherwise considered low-risk to a life insurance company.

-You can expect to receive a Standard Smoker rating if you have not been smoke-free for more than six months, and/or you have any high risk health conditions.
+You can expect to receive a Standard Smoker rating if you have not been smoke-free for more than six months, and/or you have any high-risk health conditions.

-Ask about applying for an annual renewable term (ART) policy to bypass the expensive rates while you finish your journey to quit smoking!
+Ask about applying for an annual renewable term (ART) policy to bypass the expensive rates while you finish your journey to quit smoking.
 It’ll save you money!

 It might seem discouraging to learn taking NRT products can count against you when applying for life insurance, but quitting smoking will benefit both your overall health and your life insurance costs in the long run.